 Antibiotics have revolutionised modern medicine and saved millions of lives.
-But most antibiotics are not used to save life.
-In human medicine we use them too often for minor ailments.
-And nearly 50% of all antibiotics are used in farming, primarily in intensive livestock production to compensate for crowded and unnatural conditions on factory farms.
+But most antibiotics are not used to save life – nearly 50% of all antibiotics are used in farming, primarily in intensive livestock production to compensate for crowded and unnatural conditions on factory farms.

-Most pigs, poultry and dairy cows receive antibiotics routinely, whether or not they are unwell, with some European pigs spending an average of 20% of their lives on antibiotics.
-Over the last decade entirely new E.coli and MRSA superbugs have become major problems on European farms due to the overuse of antibiotics.
-The world's public health experts are agreed that resistant bacteria are created in food animals by antibiotic use and that these resistant bacteria are being transmitted to people.
-This then makes it more difficult for doctors to treat affected patients, with potentially fatal delays in identifying an effective antibiotic when needed.
-The situation is so acute that the Director-General of the World Health Organisation, Dr Margaret Chan, warned in 2011 of a "post-antibiotic era, in which many common infections will no longer have a cure and, once again, kill unabated.'
+Most pigs, poultry and dairy cows receive antibiotics routinely, whether or not they are unwell, and in recent years entirely new E.coli and MRSA superbugs have become major problems on European farms.
+Public health experts are agreed that these resistant bacteria are being transmitted to people, with the terrifying prospect that eventually anitibiotics will become useless – the Director-General of the World Health Organisation, Dr Margaret Chan, warned in 2011 of a "post-antibiotic era, in which many common infections will no longer have a cure and, once again, kill unabated."

-- Proper surveillance of antibiotic usage and antibiotic resistance in farm animals
+- Improved surveillance of antibiotic use and antibiotic resistance is needed.

-- Support and resources for organic farming methods, and recongition that higher welfare, less intensive farming systems can reduce the need for antibiotics in agriculture significantly
+- Support and resources for organic farming methods, and recognition that higher welfare, less intensive farming systems can reduce the need for antibiotics in agriculture significantly

 More on antibiotics